philliparaujo/campaign/README.md

 ### Production Build
 To build the project for production (so that changes can be shared on the demo link), follow these steps.

+1. If any changes were made on the front-end, navigate to the `client` directory. `git add .`, `git commit -m <commit-message>`, `git push`.
+These changes should be pushed to the `release/webapp` branch.
+2. If any changes were made on the server, navigate to the `server` directory. `git add .`, `git commit -m <commit-message>`, `git push`.
+These changes should be pushed to the `release/server` branch.
+3. Wait up to one minute for changes to be seen on the demo page.
+Confirm that the latest build times match your commits.

 ## Project Structure
 ### Client